struggle-for-php/sfp-phpstan-psr-log/README.md

 ### ContextKeyNonEmptyStringRule

-*NOTES: PSR-3 has no provisions for array keys, but this is useful in many cases*
+**NOTES: PSR-3 has no provisions for array keys, but this is useful in many cases.**

 #### `sfp-psr-log.contextKeyNonEmptyString`